illinoistech-itm/jhajek/itmo-340-540/syllabus/class-540/syllabus.md

 **Assignments:**

-Project/Examination: There will be 6 chapter review questions, 6 graded labs, 3 Mini Projects, 1 Final project, and 1 Mid-term.

-All Work will be pushed to a GitHub private repository that you will be given access to by the professor.
+There will be 10 weekly questions and labs assigned, a midterm exam, a late term project and a final project for the course.

-**Grading:** Grading criteria for (undergrad course number) students will be as follows:
+**Grading:** Grading criteria for students will be as follows:

 Letter | Description | Percentage
 -------|-------------|------------